2damlee/rna-responder-pipeline/README.md

 Response mapping: `PD` (Progressive Disease) → `non_responder`. `SD` and `UNK` are excluded as ambiguous.

-Note: This dataset was added by extending `config/datasets.yml` only — no changes to parser code were required.
+This dataset was added by extending `config/datasets.yml` only — no parser code was modified.

 Full QC: `outputs/tables/gse91061_qc_summary.csv`